 An Equal Music by Vikram Seth: Thursday, January 7, 2020 - 7:00 p.m.

 Spring 2021 Book: TBA

-We are excited to once again partner with Magic City Books to bring you two book clubs this season, one in the fall and one in Spring.
-In November, we will meet virtually and discuss An Equal Music by Vikram Seth.
+We are excited to once again partner with Magic City Books to bring you two book clubs this season, one in the winter and one in Spring.
+In January we will meet virtually and discuss An Equal Music by Vikram Seth.
 Stay tuned for more information!

 Listen like a professional!
 Forty-five minutes before each 3 p.m.
 Sunday concert, all attendees are invited to join CMT Executive Director Bruce Sorrell, musicologist Jason Heilman, and special guests for an insider’s preview of the techniques, history, and significance of the upcoming performance.
 Stay Tuned for more detailed information!
 2020-2021 Lectures are currently being planned.